Guaranteed Results from Jesus

 During my seemingly endless years of schooling, I rejected the attitude of those teachers who seemed to delight in lording their knowledge over students.
-I know I cringed in the presence of a professor who reminded me of her superiority.
+I cringed in the presence of a professor who reminded me of her superiority.
 Once I was on the other side of the desk, though, I had to constantly check my behavior to be sure I wasn’t assuming expected results from my directions or wasn’t making a student feel foolish in front of others.

 That’s when I learned to model what I wanted.
 I took my class through practice test questions.
 I wrote paragraphs for my students on the overhead… in front of them… showing how I changed my ideas and resurrected thoughts I had originally rejected.
 Giving them an example to follow but not copy.
-Expecting them to choose their own topic, their own flavor, their own words.
+Expecting and wanting them to choose their own topic, their own flavor, their own words.
 To really own the results.

 It’s tough, though, when those we are leading or teaching insist on following their own way, making the same mistakes, running up against a wall.
 Oh yes, that can also be me at times, insisting on my stubborn ways.
 And I’m thankful for those who keep showing me a better option, a more useful path.